-Just like the stock market hates uncertainty, it also hates global instability.
-Geopolitical events, such as the recent military exchanges with Iran, can always lead to greater conflicts with uncertain outcomes.
+Just like the stock market hates domestic uncertainty, it also hates global instability.
+Geopolitical events, such as the war between Russia and Ukraine, can have a profound effect on U.S. stock markets, for good or ill (while energy markets have gone crazy, defense manufacturers are raking in the dough).
 Even if the U.S. isn’t directly involved politically with a global mix-up, fear of how those events could affect America economically can lead to investor caution.
 If these fears grow or become reality, it can lead to a significant market pullback, such as in 1973 when the Yom Kippur War and subsequent Arab oil embargo resulted in a 48% market sell-off.

 Black Swan Event

-A “black swan” event is an unexpected event that has severe negative consequences.
+A “black swan” is an unexpected event that has extreme consequences, either good or bad.
 Coined by Nassim Nicholas Taleb, this moniker has come to represent unexpected market events that wreak havoc on stock prices.
 By definition, a black swan event is unpredictable, so there’s no point in trying to position your portfolio to defend against one.
-However, when one occurs, you should recognize that it can often be the starting point of a bear market.
+However, when a negative one occurs, you should recognize that it can often be the starting point of a bear market.